raspberrypilearning/deck-of-cards/en/step_5.md

 A decorator can be thought of as a wrapper to a method: it contains the method but it also extends its functionality.

-The `@property` decorator in Python needs to be added to the getter method so that the method 'becomes' a property.
+The `@property` decorator in Python needs to be added to the getter method to define the method as a property.

 --- /collapse ---

-### Setter
+### Creating a setter

 + Add another method.
 It is important that this method **is also called `suit`**.
 It should take a piece of data representing the new suit the user would like to set, and do a basic check to make sure that the piece of data is one of the usual suits available in a deck of cards.